Fatigue-Busting combo: stimulant plus exercise tested in cancer patients

 Summary

-This phase III trial tests whether the stimulant methylphenidate (Ritalin) combined with physical activity can reduce cancer-related fatigue in 212 people with metastatic cancer who are receiving anti-PD1 immunotherapy.
-Participants will be randomly assigned to receive either methylphenidate or a placebo, plus a physical activity program.
+This phase III trial tests whether the stimulant methylphenidate (Ritalin) combined with physical activity can reduce cancer-related fatigue in 212 patients with metastatic cancer who are receiving anti-PD1 immunotherapy.
+Participants are randomly assigned to receive either methylphenidate or a placebo, plus a physical activity program.
 The study measures changes in fatigue scores and daily activity levels over time.

 Get updates